withoutboats/rfcs/0000-modules/motivation.md

 In the crate root, absolute and relative paths are the same today.
 In other languages this tends not to be the case.
-Instead, a common system is to place the root of the current package under some namespace; this RFC proposes to do just that, using the new `crate` namespace.
+Instead, a common system is to place the root of the current package under some namespace; this RFC proposes to do just that, using the new `local` namespace.

 This will make absolute paths different from relative paths in every module, including the crate root, so that users do not get mislead into believing that